Skip to content

 import { FGLTF } from '@fibbojs/3d'

-const gltf = new FGLTF({
+const gltf = new FGLTF(scene, {

 path: 'path/to/your/model.gltf',